 The Siberian Husky is officially classed as of average intelligence, but after we dove in deep on this topic, we discovered this isn’t really the truth.
 Huskies are in fact very smart and can be trained to a high level, but this is very difficult and can take a long time.

 Despite being intelligent, Huskies can be quite stubborn and independent.
 This is likely their old pack instinct coming through.
 Huskies are able to think for themselves and will sometimes give the impression “they don’t need you”

 Huskies best suit a family or someone who lives a very active, outdoor lifestyle.
 They absolutely need to run and have a lot of physical and mental exercise daily.
 If this natural need is not met, Huskies are known to become very destructive, disobedient and present general behavioral issues.

 To start with, Alaskan Malamutes are much bigger than Huskies, they do have a similar shaped head, ears, snout, eyes and coat, just considerably bigger.

 Malamutes are friendly and loving towards their owners, but they can be a little aloof to strangers and other dogs.
 The protectiveness and courageousness qualities in Malamutes make them a great guard dog (with proper training)

 Malamutes are of average intelligence and need to be trained in order to be well-behaved.
 This training will prove difficult due to the natural independence built into Malamutes.

-Due to the past, Malamutes, like Huskies need a lot of exercises, both physical and mental, to be content and satisfied.
-If these needs are not met, the Malamute can be a very destructive, badly behaved dog.
+Due to the past, Malamutes, like Huskies need a lot of exercise both physical and mental to be content and satisfied.
+If these needs are not met, the Malamute can be very destructive and badly behaved.

 Malamutes are not good for small houses or apartments, their size and need for space typically require a bigger home.
 This breed also best suits a family or person with a very active lifestyle.